wbieniec/controlled-plag-check/README.md

 ```

 The output is generated for each pair, each parser, each measure.
-Result is printed in the form of columns, in order:
+The result is printed in the form of columns, in order:
-   - parser
+   - parser,
-   - test name
+   - test name,
-   - file 1
+   - file 1,
-   - file 2
+   - file 2,
-   - similarity
+   - similarity,
-   - measure name
+   - measure name,
-   - measure parameters
+   - measure parameters,
-   - calculation time
+   - calculation time.

 Exemplary results have been collected in an Excel workbook [results.xlsx].